Review & Install Video

 Now, as far as materials and construction are concerned, this is gonna be made of all OEM quality materials even though it is a one-piece, very unique housing.
 Now, I want to touch on the wiring on the back here for a second simply because there is a little bit of splicing involved.
 Now, high-beam and low-beam, nothing's really changing, so it's gonna be a direct plug-and-play that'll snap right into your factory wiring harness.
 Don't really want to spend too much time on that.
 Now, the splicing is actually going to be for the accent lighting on the corner nearest to your grille and of course, the LED halo, because those two things do not come from the factory and are going to be an additional wiring.
 Now the wiring here will both splice into your parking lights here because every time your parking lights or headlights come on, these will actually activate the accent lighting and the LED halos.

 Again, quick splice connectors are included in the kit to make your life a lot easier which is why I'm still giving it such a simple one out of three wrenches on the difficulty meter but I'll touch on that in just a sec.
 As far as pricing is concerned, if you're interested in the very unique shape and design and lighting output that this particular option involves, you can spend just about $200 for the kit, everything you see here.
 Comes with everything included to get the job done with the exception of the upgraded bulbs I mentioned and recommended earlier.
-With the addition of the $200, you get a very much free guaranteed two-year full warranty from Raxiom, which is something they do for all of their products.
 A great upgrade if something were to go wrong with these headlights.
 I'm not saying there will be but sometimes the wiring, you know, if it does come loose or something does happen that you can't foresee then, of course, you are covered under their full two-year warranty.
 You can give their customer service guys a call, they'll help you take care of that.

 Shifting gears over to the install portion of the video, again, one out of three wrenches on our difficulty meter.
 I'd say about an hour or so in the driveway at home to get these installed.
 As far as tools are concerned, you want to have needle-nose pliers to make sure you get these clips installed.
 But you don't need a ratchet or anything like that to get the job done.
 And, of course, quick-splice connectors included in the kit for you so you don't have to pick those up separately.